 What’s happening here?
 When you run this program, the compiler translates the source code you have written into a language that the computer can understand.

-- The execution flow begins in the
+- The flow of execution begins in the

 main()

-function. - When it reaches the line containing
+function - When it reaches the line containing

 std::cout